junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas thinks about it.
 "I'm not wounded by them.
 Or touched by other angels, I guess."

-"Thankfully," Dean adds, curling his lips the tiny little bit.
+"Thankfully," Dean adds, curling his lips a tiny little bit.

 "But you said you only came back about a week ago," Amy asks.
 "But we've been running into the Weeping Angels for ages.
 It's all over the timeline."
 She meets eyes with River and the Doctor, "Like that time when we were in Byzantium, that's the 51st century."

 "And I ran into them in 1969, too."
 The Doctor supplies.

 Cas tilts his head to consider.
 "Because of the time travel," he answers.
 "As soon as they exist at one point on the timeline, they spread across the whole timeline all at once.
 That's why you said no one knows where they come from, because they can be in all the time.
-Chronologically they didn't exist until a week ago."
+Chronologically, they didn't exist until a week ago."

 "Like our ground zero," Dean says.